sudormrfbin/helix/book/src/icons.md

 - `hint`

 These icons appear in the gutter, in the diagnostic pickers as well as in the status line diagnostic component.
-By default, these icons have the foreground color defined in the current theme's corresponding keys.
+By default, they have the foreground color defined in the current theme's corresponding keys.

 > An icon flavor TOML file must define all of these icons.

+### Diff icons

+The `[diff]` section defines three **required** diffing icons:

+- `added`
+- `deleted`
+- `modified`

+These icons appear in the gutter.
+By default, they have the foreground color defined in the current theme's corresponding keys.

+> An icon flavor TOML file must define all of these icons.

 ### Breakpoint icons

-The `[breakpoint]` section defines two required breakpoint icons:
+The `[breakpoint]` section defines two **required** breakpoint icons:

 - `verified`
 - `unverified`

+These icons appear in the gutter while using the Debug Adapter Protocol (DAP).
+Their color depends on the breakpoint's condition and log message, it cannot be overridden by the `color` key.

 > An icon flavor TOML file must define all of these icons.

 ### Symbol kinds icons

-The `[symbol-kind]` section defines the icons for the following required LSP-defined symbol kinds:
+The `[symbol-kind]` section defines **optional** icons for the following required LSP-defined symbol kinds:

 - `file` (this icon is also used on files for which the mime type has not been defined in the next section, as a "generic file" icon)
 - `module`